leizongmin/js-xss/README.md

 ### Customize escaping function for value of attributes

-By specefing the handler function with `safeAttrValue`:
+By specifying the handler function with `safeAttrValue`:

 ```JavaScript
 function safeAttrValue (tag, name, value) {